jfelten/My_bare_metal_k8s/README.md

 cluster_name="cluster 1"

 ```
-The first node is always considered the master by the ansible scripts
+The first node is always considered the master by the ansible scripts:

 | variable                | Purpose                                                      |
 |-------------------------|:-----------------------------------------------------------:|
 |external_ip              | an externally available address - in my case ISP assigned IP|